jmoonware/bean-jmw/README.md

 This project implements per-account automatic payee and account assignment to transactions (stored in yaml files), and deduplication.
 Here is a brief description of each script (see the [Wiki](https://github.com/jmoonware/bean-jmw/wiki) for more details):

-* stage.py - Used to iteratively import new transactions into per-account ledgers - uses the scripts described below
+* stage.py - Used to iteratively import new transactions into per-account ledgers - uses these scripts:
   * bci.py - identify, extract, or file actions for updating ledger
   * bcr.py - reporting script, makes static text or HTML reports
   * bar.py - dissects portfolio by sector, individual stock, and other categories, scraping info from the web as needed

-In addition there are some utility scripts
+In addition there are some utility scripts:

 * plot_things.py - makes plots of account balances or changes, optionally with cost basis (by time)
+* recent_net_worth.py - prints/plots net worth total (and by institutions)
-* plot_networth.py - simple specialized script to plot net worth over time
+* plot_networth.py (deprecated) - simple specialized script to plot net worth over time
 * yaml_util.py - organizes, sorts, possibly simplifies yaml assignment rules
 * bal.py - plots (and prints) the difference between balance of specific account and supplied balance values in a text file (useful for tracking down where balances diverge)

-To see examples how each script can be used, run the example.sh bash script.
+To see examples how each script can be used, run/read the example.sh bash script.

 ## Setup instructions: